Beastars: Anime

 On Rotten Tomatoes, the show holds an approval rating of 94%, based on 18 reviews, with an average rating of 8.1/10.
 The website's critical consensus reads: "Well-made and beautifully animated, Beastars is a solid new anime for anyone looking to get a little wild."

 In 2020, the series was part of the Jury Selections at the 23rd Japan Media Arts Festival in the Animation category.
 Beastars won a CGWORLD Award in the Computer Animation category.
 It won the 26th Spanish Manga Barcelona award for the Best Anime category in 2020.
-The anime series was awarded the "Best Opening Sequence" and was nominated in 8 other categories including "Anime of The Year" in the 5th Crunchyroll Anime Awards; while the second season was nominated in three categories in the 6th Crunchyroll Anime Awards in 2022.
+The opening theme "Wild Side" by ALI was awarded "Best Opening Sequence" and the anime was nominated in 8 other categories including "Anime of the Year" at the 5th Crunchyroll Anime Awards, while the second season was nominated in three categories at the 6th Crunchyroll Anime Awards in 2022.